dcostap/personal-blog/_programming-notes/2023-11-01-error-handling-in-kotlin.md

 ## Assertions: explicitly catching bugs early

 I like assertions.
 I try to use kotlin's `require()` and `check()` more and more.
 They are great for peace of mind and to document the assumptions you have about things that "must be true" at a given point in your code.
-As a bonus, these kind of checks in Kotlin also become a useful way to trigger smart-casting.
+As a bonus, in Kotlin, these kind of checks also become a useful way to trigger smart-casting.
 - `require()` internally throws a `IllegalArgumentException`; it's meant to validate a function's arguments.
 Write it at the start of each function; it's the best way to document that a certain passed Int must never be `< 0`, etc.
 - `check()` is used in my codebases for any other assumption that _must_ be true in the middle of my business logic.